-Using a testing methodology developed in the vectorization experiments performed by White, the new proposed data structures were added to the existing code.
-A vectorized version of the most costly code branch, the Biogeophysics1() routine which calls the computationally intensive CanopyFluxes() subroutine, was also added to the code.
-In this experiment, data were copied from the original data structures into the new data structures, and then the original Biogeophysics1() subroutine was called, followed by the vectorized version of the subroutine which used the new data structures.
-For each time step in the model run, after the non-vector and vector subroutines were called, the results contained in the old and new data structures were compared to ensure only round-off differences.
+To begin, a vectorized version of the most costly code branch, the Biogeophysics1() routine, which calls the computationally intensive CanopyFluxes() subroutine, was added to the code.
+In this experiment, data were copied from the original data structures into the new data structures, and then the original Biogeophysics1() subroutine was called, followed by the vectorized version of the subroutine, which used the new data structures.
+For each time-step in the model run, after the non-vector and vector subroutines were called, the results contained in the old and new data structures were compared to ensure that only round-off differences existed between the two sets of results.

 Timing utilities included in the CLM code were used to measure performance differences between the original and the new vector versions of the code branch.
 Using the proposed hierarchical data structures, the performance improvement matched that of prior vectorization experiments (White, 2003).
-The strategy for further vectorization was to use the same testing methodology for each code branch in turn to ensure that model results were equivalent at each time step and to monitor performance improvement.
-As vectorization progressed, the code would be tested by Kitabata on the Earth Simulator and NEC platforms to ensure similar performance gains on these systems.
-The new data structures and vectorization strategy were subsequently presented to and approved by the Land Model Working Group and NCAR researchers in the summer of 2003.
+The strategy for further vectorization was to use the same testing methodology for each code branch in turn to ensure that model results were equivalent at each time-step and to monitor performance improvement.
+As vectorization progressed, the code was tested by Kitabata on the Earth Simulator and by others on NEC platforms to ensure similar performance gains on these systems.
+The new data structures and vectorization strategy were subsequently presented to and approved by the CCSM Land Model Working Group and NCAR researchers in the summer of 2003.